If you've just been diagnosed with psoriasis, you may have a few questions about it. Here are answers to some of the more common ones people ask.

 What are the treatments?

 The most common ones are medicines prescribed by your doctor.
-They include ointments or creams, called topicals, that you put on your skin and drugs you take that affect your whole body.
+They include foams, solutions, ointments, or creams, called topicals, that you put on your skin, along with drugs you take that affect your whole body.
 Your doctor also may recommend light therapy.

-Chiu says that with the treatments available now, "We can get skin a lot better."
-He says, psoriasis patients 20 to 30 years ago had much worse options and many fewer ones than people do now.
+Chiu says that with the treatments available now, "we can get skin a lot better."
+He says that 20 to 30 years ago, psoriasis patients had much worse options and many fewer ones than people do now.
 "I tell people, it's kind of an exciting time in psoriasis."

 Can the sun help?